-The secondary legislation specifying the details of the leniency mechanism - the Regulation on Active Cooperation for Discovery of Cartels (the Regulation on Leniency) - came into force on 15 February 2009.
+The secondary legislation specifying the details of the leniency mechanism - the Regulation on Leniency - came into force on 15 February 2009.
 The Guidelines on Explanation of the Regulation on Active Cooperation for Discovery of Cartels were published in April 2013.

-With the enactment of the Regulation on Leniency, the main principles of immunity and leniency mechanisms have been set.
+With the enactment of the Regulation on Leniency, the main principles of immunity and leniency mechanisms were set.
 According to the Regulation on Leniency, the leniency programme is only available for cartelists; it does not apply to other forms of antitrust infringements.
 A definition of 'cartel' is provided in the Regulation on Leniency for this purpose.

 A cartelist may apply for leniency until the investigation report is officially served.
-The application is independent from applications by the cartelist itself, if there are any.
+The application is independent from applications of the cartelist itself, if there are any.